JasmineZJW/JasmineZJW.github.io/_posts/2017-11-19-TitleCase-Check.md

   end;
 ```

-For example, text "I have a TV and a desk" will be updated as "I Have A TV And A Desk" in the above process.
+For example, text `"I have a TV and a desk"` will be updated as `"I Have A TV And A Desk"` in the above process.

 ## 2. To Lowcase the Pre-Defined Values

-The below macro cycle is to check whether each pre-defined value separated by a "|" in the macro parameter &EXCL. exist in the text and use PRXCHANGE function to replace it as lowcase text.
-The "/i" modifier will make the match case insensitive.
+The below macro cycle is to check whether each pre-defined value separated by a `|` in the macro parameter &EXCL. exist in the text and use PRXCHANGE function to replace it as lowcase text.
+The `/i` modifier will make the match case insensitive.

 ```swift
   %let i=1;